ignaciocalegiure/restapitest/Readme.md

 ## Rest Api Testing Example

-I will be using [Nationalize](https://nationalize.io/), which  the nationality of a person given their name.
+I will be using [Nationalize API](https://nationalize.io/), which predicts the nationality of a person given their name.
 It's used for analytics, ad segmenting, demographic statistics etc.

 ### Frameworks: